 Workers’ compensation is a state-mandated program that requires employers to abide by the law and provide just compensation to employees who get injured or contract an illness while performing their work-related duties.
 Employers are not required to offer workers’ compensation, if they do, the law is there to ensure that no matter whether the “at fault” party is the employer, co-worker, customer, or a third-party, the employee is aptly compensated for the loss.
 When injured, employees may need to consult a workers’ compensation lawyer to claim compensation.

 To help ensure a favorable outcome, in this post we share answers to some commonly asked questions about workers’ compensation law.

 1. Does the compensation only cover medical bills?

-The compensation covers medical and hospital expenses for diagnosis and treatment of the injury.
+The compensation covers medical and hospital expenses for the diagnosis and treatment of the injury.
 In addition, the employee also receives disability payments until the time they don’t get back to work.
-The payment is approximately two-third of the regular salary.
+The payment is approximately two-thirds of the regular salary.
 The compensation amount may also cover retraining, rehabilitation, and other benefits.

 2. Does the compensation cover all on-job injuries?

 The compensation covers most, but not all on-job injuries.
 Some of the scenarios wherein an employee might not receive benefits are:

 - Injury because the employee was intoxicated or under the influence of any illegal drugs

 - Injury because the employee was committing a serious crime